NBISweden/module-repository-submission-dm-practices/_episodes/04-exercise-ENA-submission.md

   * CRAM: Single CRAM file
   * FASTQ: Single fastq file

-* In a text editor such as Notepad, create a manifest file for the NEBNext_OAS_12 sequence file (dm-practices/7-repository-submission/data/NEBNext_OAS_12_manifest.txt), write the following information:
+* In a text editor such as Notepad, create a manifest file for the NEBNext_OAS_12 sequence file and put it in the data folder (e.g. Desktop/dm-practices/data/NEBNext_OAS_12_manifest.txt), write the following information:
   >   STUDY
       SAMPLE
       INSTRUMENT  NextSeq 500